smorenospace/SlurmTorchHarmony/README.md

 | --- | --- | --- | --- | --- | --- |
 | gpus | up | infinite | 3 | idle or mix or alloc | machine1,machine2,machine2

-Next, to check the state of your job, the queue can be display by using the "squeue" command.
+To check the state of your job, the queue can be display by using the "squeue" command.
 The output is the following:

 | JOBID | PARTITION | NAME | USER | STATE | TIME | NODES | NODELIST (REASON in case not running) |
 | --- | --- | --- | --- | --- | --- | --- | --- |